 While most people get hung up on the calorie content of food, it’s the volume of food you consume that may be the most important factor that makes you feel full and stop eating.10 Along those lines, energy density is defined as the relationship of calories to the weight of food (i.e., calories per gram), and low-energy-dense foods (LEDF) are those that contain very few calories per weight/volume of food (i.e., 0.0 – 1.5 calories per gram, by weight).

 Research shows that diets rich in LEDF, which tend to have high water and fiber content, promote satiety, reduce hunger, decrease overall calorie intake, and promote weight loss.
+Foods rich in LEDF are some of the best eating before bed options.
 By definition, that’s eating more (overall food) while eating less (calories): BINGO!